nicolashery/mac-dev-setup/README.md

 - Security & Privacy > General: Require password immediately after sleep or screen saver begins (you can keep a grace period of a couple minutes if you prefer, but I like to know that my computer locks as soon as I close it)
 - Security & Privacy > FileVault: Make sure FileVault disk encryption is enabled
 - iCloud: If you haven't already done so during set up, enable Find My Mac

-## Google Chrome

-Install your favorite browser, mine happens to be Chrome.

-Download from [www.google.com/chrome](https://www.google.com/chrome/).
-Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (on the Mac, most applications are installed this way).
-When done, you can unmount the disk in Finder (the small "eject" icon next to the disk under **Devices**).

 ## iTerm2